CLUEbenchmark/DataCLUE/README_en.md

 | [Related Works and Reference](#Reference)                 | Related Works and Reference(including artical, slides, solutions) |
 | [Contact Information and Citation](#Contact_Information)                   | How can you submit and contribute to this project and competition |

-### DataCLUE Compection UPDATE!

-open bi-weekly competitions and bi-weekly competition rewards

-Dataset Optimization: How to get better results by improving the quality of the dataset without modifying the model and tranining process?

 DataCLUE has the following characteristics:

 1. Academic-Friendly: A more academically friendly public test set, test_public.json, has been added.
 Participants can do tests and experiments independently.